 What does the SSIF do exactly?

 The SSIF is responsible for choosing the investments in a portfolio.
-Currently, the portfolio is worth approximately $1 million (yes, that’s $1 million in real money).
+Currently, the portfolio is worth approximately $2.5 million.
 Following a specific investment process, SSIF members conduct research and analysis into eligible stocks and try to identify the best stocks for the portfolio.
-Presentations of this analysis are made nearly every week and are usually accompanied by “buy” or “sell” decisions.
+Presentations of this analysis are made nearly every week and are accompanied by “buy” or “sell” decisions.

 How is the SSIF organized?

 The SSIF is organized into sector teams.
-Currently, sectors include Consumer Goods and Services, Energy and Utilities, Financials, Healthcare, Information Technology, Industrials, and Materials.
-Each team is responsible for analysis of companies within their sector and decisions regarding which stocks for their sector to buy or sell.
+Currently, sectors include Communications, Consumer Discretionary and Staples, Energy, Financials, Healthcare, Information Technology, Industrials, Materials, Real Estate, and Utilities.
+Each team is responsible for analysis of companies within their sector, and decisions regarding which stocks for their sector to buy or sell.

 All members from all teams are expected to contribute to creating reports and making various presentations on behalf of the SSIF.

 The Saluki Student Investment Fund welcomes applications from Southern Illinois University undergraduate and graduate students from any major in any year.
 Many join as seniors, some even in their last semester before graduating.
 Students with a year or more before graduation are welcomed and encouraged to join sooner rather than later, as this gives them multiple semesters to contribute to and benefit from the experience in the SSIF.

 As with anything in your educational and professional career, you will get out of the SSIF as much as you put into it.
 The total time commitment to the SSIF averages approximately 5-10 hours per week.
 The most active members and leaders in the group likely exceed 10 hours per week and are the ones who also reap proportional benefits from the experience.

 How is that time spent?